Public Health Educator

-*For working with the community and the Community Health Worker (CHW), local language will be sufficient.
-However, many of the professionals assigned to health centers around the country are not from the region and often do not speak French.
-If the Volunteer is truly collaborating with the CHW, the CHW can serve as the link to the Health Centers as they are already required to report in there.
+* Many of the professionals assigned to health centers around the country are not from the region and often do not speak the local language.
+If the Volunteer is collaborating with Community Health Workers, the CHWs can serve as the link to the health centers as they are already required to report there.
 However, many Volunteers enjoy working directly with the professionals in the health center and thus need to speak French.
-Site placements nearest health centers are based on levels of French.
-Thus, all Invitees are encouraged to take a French course prior to arrival in country and to continue with tutoring during the pre-service training and afterward once at site.
-Volunteers are provided with a monthly allowance for tutoring.
+Community placements nearest to health centers are based on levels of French.

-Peace Corps works with communities to prepare housing and ensure that it is safe and secure, near a source of water, accessible to a market, and within walking distance of clear cell phone reception.
-Extra precautions will be made to ensure that host families and Volunteers have the appropriate understanding and space for social distancing along with identified locations for isolation in the case of any detection of COVID.
+The Peace Corps works with communities to prepare housing and ensure that it is safe and secure, near a source of water, accessible to a market, and within walking distance of clear cell phone reception.

-Houses are typically a simple round hut, in one to three room structures, with either metal or thatched roofs.
-Many are situated within a family compound and, in consideration of COVID, will be situated at a distance from the other houses.
+Houses are typically simple round huts with one to three room structures, with either metal or thatched roofs.
+Many are situated within a family compound.
+Public Health Educators live in communities that are located near rural health centers.
 Most Volunteer houses do not have electricity or running water.
-Houses may have inside toilet and shower areas but most have a nearby or attached access to a private pit latrine and bathing area.
+Houses may have inside toilet and shower areas, but most have nearby or attached access to a private pit latrine and bathing area.

-Cell phone services improve each year, but fluctuate by location.
+Cell phone services improve each year but fluctuate by location.
 Phones work in almost all areas of the country, but internet access can be limited at the village level.
-Peace Corps recommends that Volunteers bring their own laptop for use at site or at the regional office.
-Regional offices are also equipped with computers with internet access but, to respect COVID-19 safe considerations, guidelines for proper use will be provided.
+A basic cell phone is given to Volunteers.
+During training, Volunteers are also provided with a one-time allowance to purchase a tablet in country.
+Current Volunteers have found it helpful to bring their own laptop for personal use in their community.
+Regional offices are also equipped with computers with internet access.

 Personal appearance is important to the people of Guinea.
-During pre-service training (PST), the standard professional dress code is business casual.
+During Pre-Service Training (PST), the standard professional dress code is business casual.
 Following PST, when you are placed in the community, you will need to dress appropriately for socializing in the community and for working.
-Respecting Guinean culture and tradition by dressing appropriately helps you gain respect in your host community, facilitates integration and increases your credibility and effectiveness.
+Respecting Guinean culture and tradition by dressing appropriately helps you gain respect in your host community.
+It will also facilitate integration and increase your credibility and effectiveness.

-Volunteers are provided bikes for transport should you choose; however, many Volunteer sites are within walking distance.
+Volunteers are provided bikes for transport should they choose; however, many communities are within walking distance to the Volunteer’s worksite.
 For longer distances, Volunteers use small passenger vehicles to go into the regional capital or to gain access to public transportation.

-Rice, maize, cassava or a local grain “fonio” is eaten for most main meals, along with leaves (like spinach), with a peanut or tomato based sauce served with vegetables, meat or fish.
-Fruits such as mangoes, avocado, pineapples, papaya, oranges, and limes are available seasonally.
-Guineans do not eat many vegetables and they are usually cooked into sauces.
-One of your goals is to assist Guineans to educate community members on the importance of eating these vegetables in new ways.
+At most main meals, rice, maize, cassava, or local grain called “fonio” are eaten, along with leaves (like spinach and potato leaves), with a peanut or tomato-based sauce served with vegetables, meat, or fish.
+Fruits such as mangoes, avocados, pineapples, papayas, oranges, and limes are available seasonally.
+Vegetables are not as common, and those that are, are usually cooked into sauces.
+One of your goals is to work with community members to highlight the importance of eating these vegetables in new ways.

-Though people in Guinea are generally tolerant, values and mores concerning sexual orientation and gender identity are much defined and there are restrictive laws that target certain sexual behaviors.
-Volunteers will need to be mindful of cultural norms and country-specific laws, and use their best judgment to determine how to approach topics related to sexual orientation and gender identity in their communities and host countries.
-Staff and other currently serving Volunteers will address this topic during pre-service training, and identify some potential support mechanisms for incoming Trainees.
+Though people in Guinea are generally tolerant, values and mores concerning sexual orientation and gender identity are well defined and there are restrictive laws that target certain sexual behaviors.
+Volunteers will need to be mindful of cultural norms and country-specific laws and use their best judgment to determine how to approach topics related to sexual orientation and gender identity in their communities.
+Staff and other currently serving Volunteers will address this topic during PST and identify some potential support mechanisms for incoming Trainees.

-During your two year service, you will have an incredible experience that will have its many challenges, but will undoubtedly bring incredible rewards as you develop social and working relationships with a variety of people, learn to communicate in local languages, develop an understanding of local expectations and customs along with an appreciation of local foods, and learn to live and work in Guinea where the concepts of comfort and necessity get redefined.
+During your service, you will have an incredible experience that will have many challenges, but will undoubtedly bring incredible rewards as you develop social and working relationships with a variety of people, learn to communicate in local languages, develop an understanding of local expectations and customs, along with an appreciation of local foods, and learn to live and work in Guinea, where the concepts of comfort and necessity get redefined.